Courses

 Full details for PSYCH 3820 - Prejudice and Stereotyping

 Seminar surveying a cross-section of modern theories, methods, and research pertaining to the origin and evolution of language.
-Considers evidence from psychology, the cognitive neurosciences, comparative psychology, and computational modeling of evolutionary processes.
-Topics for discussion may include: What does the fossil record tell us about language evolution?
+Considers evidence from psychology, the cognitive neurosciences, theoretical biology, comparative psychology, and computational modeling of evolutionary processes.
+Topics for discussion may include: What is special about language?
 What can we learn from comparative perspectives on neurobiology and behavior?
 Can apes really learn language?
-Did language come about through natural selection?
-What were the potential preadaptations for language?
-What is the relationship between phylogeny and ontogeny?
+Did language come about through natural selection or cultural evolution?

 Full details for PSYCH 4270 - Evolution of Language